Gift From The Sea

-The chapter that especially drew my attention this time around is the one called “Double-Sunrise”.
+This time, the chapter that especially drew my attention is called “Double-Sunrise.”
 Morrow Lindbergh describes a seashell which consists of two halves that are exactly matched.
-“Each side, like the wing of a butterfly, is marked with the same pattern”.
+“Each side, like the wing of a butterfly, is marked with the same pattern.”
 This seashell appears to be the perfect symbol for the beginning of a relationship.
 “For the first part of every relationship is pure, whether it be with friend or lover, husband or child.”
 The two people are like a self-enclosed world.
 “Two people listening to each other, two shells meeting each other, making one world between them.
 There are no others in the perfect unity of that instant, no other people or things or interests.”

 Morrow Lindbergh writes, “One way of rediscovering the double-sunrise is to duplicate some of its circumstances.”
 She suggests finding time alone with your partner to go on vacation or be alone at home.
 We can always circle back to an earlier phase by reconnecting with what we loved about each other at the beginning, even if it might just be an interlude of being like that double sunrise seashell again for a while.

-She believes this temporary return to the pure relationship applies for our children as well.
-Children grow in security and strength when we spend more time with each child alone, to truly connect one-and-one, allowing them to feel how much they are loved, and acknowledging them the way they are.
+She believes this temporary return to the pure relationship also applies to our children.
+Children grow in security and strength when we spend more time with each child alone, to truly connect one-and-one, allowing them to feel how much they are loved and acknowledging them the way they are.

 When a relationship is struggling or even ends, we often in our mind re-write the story of the relationship.
 The later events in the relationship overshadow the entire duration of the relationship.
-We are unable to remember the good times anymore but believe everything was a mistake and some of us might even feel we wasted our time with the other person.
-Yet, everything in life goes through the seasons and one season is not better than the next.
-The key is to enjoy each season for as long as it lasts and for what it has to offer.
+We are unable to remember the good times anymore and believe everything was a mistake, and some of us might even feel we wasted our time with the other person.
+Yet, everything in life goes through seasons; one season is not better than the next.
+The key is enjoying each season for as long as it lasts and for what it offers.

-One of them is soon moving out and that triggers some sadness in everybody.
-At the same time, we can all feel that the bond is very strong between the sisters and also with other family members.
-A change requires us to adapt and find new ways of living the relationships.
+One of them is soon moving out, and that triggers some sadness in everybody.
+At the same time, we can all feel that the bond is very strong between the sisters and other family members.
+A change requires us to adapt and find new ways of living relationships.
 The loving foundation continues to exist, the form is just renewed.

 Belief Change Coaching, Relationship Coaching

-If you are enjoying my posts you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
-All you need to do is to click the follow button in the right hand corner of your screen.
+If you enjoy my posts, you can join the other subscribers to receive an e-mail notification whenever I post a new blog.